szhsin/reactish-state/README.md

 ## Selectors are memoized

-Selector has an API that is similar to the [reselect](https://github.com/reduxjs/reselect#readme) package.
-You pass in one or more "input" states or selectors, and an "output" selector function that receives the extracted values and should return a derived value.
-The return value is memoized so that it won't cause React components to re-render even if non-primitive value is returned.
+Selector has an API similar to the [reselect](https://github.com/reduxjs/reselect#readme) package.
+You pass in one or more 'input' states or selectors, along with an 'output' selector function that receives the extracted values and returns a derived value.
+The return value is memoized, ensuring that React components won’t re-render even if a non-primitive value is returned.

 ```js
 import { selector } from "reactish-state";